MGARD+: Optimizing Multilevel Methods for Error-bounded Scientific Data Reduction: Implementation and Optimizations

 \subsection{Intermediate variable elimination \& reuse}

-We identify and eliminate the common multipliers as well as repeat computation of intermediate variables in the multigrid algorithm for more efficient computation.
+We identify and eliminate the common multipliers as well as repeat computation of intermediate variables in the multilevel algorithm for more efficient computation.

-First, we found that the interval length $h$ (which is also the level stride) is the common multiplier in the tri-diagonal linear system solving for correction computation.
-Specifically, the target linear system can be written as follows
+First, we found that the internode spacing $h_{l}$ is the common multiplier in the tridiagonal linear system solving for the correction computation.
+Specifically, the target linear system can be written as follows: